iesl/structured_prediction_baselines/README.md

     < you will see an alpha numeric sweep_id as output here.
 Copy it.>
     ```
+    NOTE: some sweep config files use old allennlp command (e.g. 'allennlp train_with_wandb' or 'wandb_allenlp --subvommand=train'). please make sure your sweep config file is up to date as 3.

     2. Start search agent on slurm using the following (This script will internally submit to sbatch.
 So you can run this command on the head node eventhough it is a python script because it exit withing seconds.)

     ```